ksu-cs-textbooks/cis580/content/15-heightmap-terrain/04-using-the-terrain.md

     }
 ```

 Notice that we wrap this in a `null` check.
-If there is no heightmap, we want to keep our defalt behavior.
+If there is no heightmap, we want to keep our default behavior.

 ## Refactoring Game1